Education

 • Life insurance delivers a lump sum to your beneficiaries, helping secure their future.

-• TPD cover provides financial support if you’re to be permanently unable to work due to disability.
+• TPD cover provides financial support if you become permanently unable to work due to disability.

 • Trauma insurance offers a payout in the event of serious illnesses like cancer or heart disease, giving you breathing space while you recover.

 Income protection insurance is another valuable option, offering up to 70% of your income if you’re unable to work due to illness or injury.
-This lets you avoid dipping into savings or selling assets at the wrong time, providing peace of mind for your family and minimising the long-term impact to financial strategies in place.
+This lets you avoid dipping into savings or selling assets at the wrong time, providing peace of mind for your family and minimising the long-term impact on financial planning Elwood strategies already in place.

 Insurance is also a cornerstone for small business risk management.
 Taking stock of your risks might highlight the need for cover like flood, fire, theft, public liability, professional indemnity, or cyber insurance.
 These policies shield your business from hefty expenses that can arise from unforeseen events.